jsncmgs1/spotify_ex/README.md

 ## Contributing

-All contributions are more than Welcome!
+All contributions are more than welcome!
 I will not accept a PR without tests if it looks like something that should be tested, which is pretty much everything.
-All public API must be documented.